douglas86/ci-project4-restaurant-booking-system/README.md

 - The validation of the timeslots only allows you to select from 1 hour of present time
 - As a logged-in user, you are only allowed to book once a day, to eliminate double booking on the same day
 - The modal is also fully responsive
+- I have not been able to work out daylight savings mode

 Modal form